Updated February 18, 2021

 Thousands of wildfires strike California every year.
-During fire season when the humidity drops and the winds increase, fire danger is elevated even higher and the public is asked to be extra vigilant.
+When the humidity drops and the winds increase during fire season, fire danger is elevated even higher, and the public is asked to be extra vigilant.

 Red Flag Warnings

-A Fire Weather Watch is issued when weather conditions weather conditions over the next 12-72 hours have the potential to be favorable for fire danger.
-A Fire Weather Watch is one level below a warning, but fire danger is still high.
+A Fire Weather Watch is issued when weather conditions over the next 12-72 hours have the potential to be favorable for fire danger.
+A Fire Weather Watch is one level below a warning, but fire danger is still likely.

-A Red Flag Warning is issued for weather events which may result in extreme fire danger that will occur within 24 hours.
+A Red Flag Warning is issued for weather events that may result in extreme fire danger that will occur within 24 hours.
 A Red Flag Warning is the highest alert.
-During these times extreme caution is urged by all residents because a simple spark can cause a major wildfire.
+Extreme caution is urged because a simple spark can cause a major wildfire.

-During heightened fire danger, CAL FIRE will place additional firefighters on duty, staff more fire engines and keep more equipment on 24 hours a day to be able to respond to any new fires.
+During heightened fire danger, CAL FIRE will place additional firefighters on duty, staff more fire engines, and keep more equipment available 24 hours a day to respond to any new fires.

-When a fire danger rating is “EXTREME” throughout the state, including on-base/ installations where there are LMH housing communities, fires start very easily by windblown embers in contact with dry vegetation.
+When a fire danger rating is "EXTREME" throughout the state, including on-base pr at installations where there are LMH communities, fires start very quickly by windblown embers in contact with dry vegetation.
 Once started, these fires can be very difficult to impossible to control and extinguish.

 If you live in an area where the wildfire risk is high, take steps now to prepare for the fire season.
 Being prepared for fire season is especially important for the health of children, older adults, and people with heart or lung disease.